Messenger World Premiere

 He lives with Rachel, his anchor for four decades who despite their love, chose to remain mortal and grow older and now is somewhere between his wife and mother.
 Their relationship is an uneasy haven for both of them.
 But it is all about to change...

 They live in Leeds, a town famed for its rowdy Saturday nights - ideal feeding grounds for Cooper, who usually manages to avoid too much attention.
 But the accidental death of one of his pick-ups leads to a manhunt for the “Yorkshire Vampire Killer.”

 Forced by his thirst to venture back into town, Cooper meets a beautiful posh university student, Lucy.
 Entranced by her youth and vitality, he starts to fall for her, and she reciprocates even though he seems like someone from another world.
 But their union brings nothing but trouble: tensions with Rachel quickly reach the boiling point, while the suspicions of Lucy’s ex and his crew lead them to hunt the vampire down and try to kill him.

-'Hello Darkness' is written and directed by Wash Westmoreland and Richard Glatzer.
+'Hello Darkness' is written by Wash Westmoreland and Richard Glatzer.
 Glatzer and Westmoreland's film 'Quinceañera' ('Echo Park LA' - UK Title) made Sundance history in 2006 when it won both the Audience Award and the Grand Jury Prize.It was distributed in over twenty countries worldwide.

 Glatzer's first feature film 'Grief' (1994) was launched at the Sundance and Berlin Film Festivals and won top prizes at both the San Francisco Frameline Festival and the Torino Festival.